pajjaecat/SATIE_Pajj_PostDoc/README.md

 ## What it is
 ### A repository that contains my post-Doc Work
 All the code presented here is written in [python](https://www.python.org/), making use of the powerful [Jupyter](https://jupyter.org/).
 A list of the library and packages needed to run the notebooks and modules is available in [package-list](package-list.txt).
+___
+## Architecture
+The repository is subdivided into four subfolders as follows:
+- [Notebooks](Notebooks/): Contains all the notebooks and examples of usage of the function defined in the modules.
+See [NotebooksReadMe](Notebooks/README.md) for a brief description of each notebook ;
+- [Modules](Modules/): Contains different modules(functions and variables).
+See [ModulesReadMe](Modules/README.md) for more details ;
+- [DataFiles](DataFiles/): Contains the files/dataset associated with the notebooks or simulation results that can be recalled for easy use.
+See [DataReadME](DataFiles/README.md) for more details.
+- [PdfFiles](PdfFiles/): Contains the PDF files.
+See [PdfReadME](PdfFiles/README.md) for more details.

 Create new environment
 -